agentmorris/camera-trap-ml-survey/README.md

 Images were processed through MD using the [Migrations](https://migrations-app.com) platform, with a threshold of 0.75 (which seems high!).
 Migrations is described as "developed for the WildCo lab and Fisheries and Oceans Canada".

-<br/>**Ganter J. Mammal communtiy composition and activity across the gradient of marsh to forest: implications for ghost forest formation.
+<br/>**Ganter J. Mammal community composition and activity across the gradient of marsh to forest: implications for ghost forest formation.
 MS thesis, University of North Carolina.
 2026.**

 ![Ecology Paper](https://img.shields.io/badge/-Ecology_Paper-lightgrey)
 ![MegaDetector](https://img.shields.io/badge/-MegaDetector-aa4444)